“BALL PERFECT MASON” FRUIT JARS

 Glass Colors

 The great majority of the BPM jars were made in bluish-aqua or “Ball Blue” colored glass.
 (Ball Blue is the standard color of these jars, a somewhat “more blue” shade of aqua).
-Later versions, after about 1936, were usually made in clear (colorless) glass, and some (usually from the 1950s) in brown amber.
+Later versions, after 1937, were usually made in clear (colorless) glass, and some (usually from the 1950s) in brown amber.

 Other colors are known, but not so easily found, including cornflower blue, straw yellow, olive green, olive amber, blackish olive, dark yellow amber, light green and medium green.
 Some of these colors might be known under other/different names – depending on who is describing them!
 There are various shades and tints of these colors out there.
 If you have the opportunity, you might try attending an antique fruit jar and/or bottle show, where some of these unusually colored jars may show up for sale or in displays.